DCPSC Cybersecurity Conference

 Overview

 With the steady increase of cybersecurity and physical threats to utility infrastructure in recent years, the need to highlight the various measures that need to be adopted to make cybersecurity a national security priority is at an all-time high.
-President Biden released a proclamation in 2023 noting that “as we implement historic legislation like the Inflation Reduction Act, the Bipartisan Infrastructure Law, and the CHIPS and Science Act,” he is “committed to incorporating cybersecurity measures into everything we build and produce — from bridges and roads to computer chips and the electrical grid.”
+President Biden released a proclamation in 2023 noting that “as we implement historic legislation like the Inflation Reduction Act, the Bipartisan Infrastructure Law, and the CHIPS and Science Act,” he is “committed to incorporating cybersecurity measures into everything we build and produce — from bridges and roads to computer chips and the electrical grid.

-Agenda
+Agenda and Speakers

-District Utilities Overview: How Are Our Local Utilities Preparing for and Reporting Cybersecurity and Physical Threats?
+How Are Our Local Utilities Preparing for and Reporting Cybersecurity and Physical Threats?

 Presenters